Ensuring Your Recruitment Tracking System Aligns with Your Brand

 Still, the importance of a company staying on brand during recruitment is often overlooked.
 Many companies assume that recruitment is merely about acquiring new talent.
 In reality, it is an opportunity to demonstrate your brand to prospective employees and find talent that aligns with your brand.
 The brand you convey to candidates during the recruitment process will directly impact the kind of talent you can acquire.

-Now, while a company should put their “best foot forward” during recruitment, this does not mean that you can trick candidates into believing that your company is better to work at than it actually is.
+Now, while a company should put its "best foot forward" during recruitment, this does not mean you can trick candidates into believing that your company is better to work at than it is.
 Word travels in the recruitment world, so it is likely that if your company is a positive place to work, prospective employees are already aware of it and hoping to join your company.

 Employer Branding and Recruitment Marketing

 Often, the terms employer branding and recruitment marketing are used interchangeably.
 While the two tend to work together, there is a slight difference between them.
-Employer branding is the defining of who you are as an employer.
+Employer branding is the definition of who you are as an employer.
 This involves determining your values and the work environment you strive to create as a company.
 Recruitment marketing, on the other hand, is about communicating who you are as an employer.